-On Monday, November 7, 1977 a very close friend of mine died in Port Angeles at about 4:30 AM.
+On Monday, November 7, 1977, a very close friend of mine died in Port Angeles at about 4:30 AM.
 Neah Jarrett died at the age of 43.
-She had pneumonia, lung problems, and a bad heart.
-Steve Schenck told me that when they got her to the hospital they thought the worst of it was over.
+She had pneumonia, lung problems, and a weak heart.
+Steve Schenck told me that when they got her to the hospital, they thought the worst of it was over.
 She got to the hospital Sunday afternoon.
 It was quite a shock when she died so suddenly.

 I had come home on Friday, November 4, for the High School’s last football game of the season.
-This would be Ronnie’s, Tate’s, Gary and Kimm’s last football game.
+This would be Ronnie’s, Tate’s, Gary and Kimm’s final football game.
 Our boys took a 20 – 0 lead at halftime.
 But, Joyce came back to win the game 30 –20 in a very disappointing game.
-It was the homecoming game so I went to the dance.
-The dance was rather rowdy, and the band was terrible.
+It was the homecoming game, so I went to the dance.
+The dance was somewhat rowdy, and the band was terrible.
 Couples were changing partners like crazy.
-I found out that night that a friend had gotten his girl friend pregnant.
-She had got an abortion against his wishes.
+I found out that night that a friend had gotten his girlfriend pregnant.
+She had obtained an abortion against his wishes.
 The two had split up over it.
 Jim Jarrett and Michele are separated.
 Jim was at the dance with Joi Venske.
 Michele was in a car accident that night with Ollie Kallappa, Patti Martin in Jim’s red Ventura, the car was a total wreck, but everyone got out of it okay.

 For the first time in years, after observing the people at that dance, they were drunk, high or both, for the first time in years I thought Neah Bay just may not be the place for me to live.

 I woke up early and listened to the rest of the family get ready for the day’s activities.
-The phone rang and Mom answered it.
+The phone rang, and Mom answered it.
 I heard her say, “Oh really!” in a very distressing tone.
 I thought something was wrong, I thought about Neah, I closed my eyes to try to wipe the feeling away.
-Dad came in the room and told me about Neah.
-He left and I began to cry.
+Dad came into the room and told me about Neah.
+He left, and I began to cry.
 Mom came in before when went to school When she left I cried myself back to sleep.

-I pulled myself together so I gave an appearance of being all right when Mom and Mel came home for lunch.
-Mom told me we would visit the Jarrett’s when she came home from school.
+I pulled myself together, so I gave an appearance of being all right when Mom and Mel came home for lunch.
+Mom told me we would visit the Jarrett’s when she came back from school.
 I wasn’t sure I was up to it, but I knew I had to see the family.

-Mom came home and told me the family had gone to PA.
-She called Jim Cooke and he told Mom that Neah wanted only a small family service in PA and had asked to be cremated.
+Mom came home and said the family had gone to PA.
+She called Jim Cooke, and he told Mom that Neah wanted only a small family service in PA and had asked to be cremated.
 The thought of cremation turned my stomach, but, since it was her wish, well, what could I say?
-Another thought struck me, Jim said it was to be a family service, might I be left out?
+Another idea struck me, Jim said it was to be a family service, might I be left out?
 This thought scared me, not seeing Neah again, ever.
 My fears were relieved when Mom, Jim and I visited Big Jim at his house.
 He told us of Neah’s wishes and that the family had decided to follow them.
-But Jim told me that the only two people who would be exceptions for the family services were Bob Buckingham and I. Helen told me that they would meet me there.
+But Jim said to me that the only two people who would be exceptions for the family services were Bob Buckingham, and I. Helen told me that they would meet me there.
 I shook hands with Jim; hugged Helen and we left.

 We all left for a gathering at Haguewoods.
-We ate together and Nora sang for us as he had at the service.
-After we ate members of the group spoke and finally members of the family spoke.
+We ate together, and Nora sang for us as she had at the service.
+After we ate members of the group spoke, and finally members of the family spoke.
 This custom helped a lot, eating together, sharing our thoughts, it all helped.
-Kibby was so good to me; she helped me so much.
+Kibby was so kind to me; she helped me so much.

 I rode home with Moe.

 Today my heart still aches.
-They say time heal all wounds.
+It is said that time heals all wounds.
 My wound is large the pain runs deep.
 It’s hard to believe she’s gone.
 I have Jimmy’s picture in front of me.
 She gave me this picture for Christmas a few years ago.
 I can see Neah in Jimmy’s face.
 The love for her son and daughter was great.
 They will miss her so, as I will.
 My heart, my prayers, my thought are with and for her family.
 How can the pain ever heal?
 By remembering her with love and through the gracious memories she leaves with us.
 She meant so much to me, so much.
 She helped me grow in many ways in a difficult time in my life.